 Do beachy things:

-Chill on your favorite beach.
-Check out the 5 best beaches in Cabo San Lucas.
+Check out the 5 best beaches in Cabo San Lucas to chill on your favorite beach.

 Also watch whales.
 Take a sunset cruise.
 Go surfing.
 Discover the best water sports and water activities in Cabo for water lovers!
 And more…

 On Thursday nights, check out the free Art Walk in San Jose del Cabo.
 It’s loads of fun!
 Meet the artists over a glass of wine handed out at many of the art galleries.
 And check out eye-catching paintings and sculptures.